Alpha9304/databases-final-project/README.md

 - Navigate to: http://localhost/gun-range-website/index.html

 ## Notes
-- Currently only using call_sql_model.py, index.html (landing page), and index.php
+- Not currently using main.ts